Loading Calculator

 Known for its miles of white, sandy beaches, Negril is a seaside dream.
 Visit Seven Mile Beach, and you'll find many bars and restaurants offering local cuisine.

-Long Bay is home to a lagoon filled with coral reefs for you to explore, a Snorkelling and Scuba Diving paradise.
-Discover colourful marine life and exciting sea creatures while travelling the ocean floor.
+Long Bay is home to a lagoon filled with coral reefs, a Snorkelling and Scuba Diving paradise.
+Explore colourful marine life and exciting sea creatures while travelling the ocean floor.

 Popular Sports and Activities